As we left things at the end of the February update:

 So I worked on replacing some water damaged drywall in the gym entry way and textured it and painted it.
 This had a knockdown texture.
 That is the third time I have done knockdown texture.
 This month, last month and a closet in our matrimonial home in 1975.
 Then I went through the fluorescent lights in the dorms replacing lamps and ballasts.
 Then did emergency lighting and exit signs in six of the building on site.

-Juanita helped move food out of the portable freezer, clean it thoroughly and put food back.
+Juanita helped move food out of the portable freezer, clean the freezer thoroughly and put food back.
 She helped with cleaning and office work.
 And she helped me with some of the lighting.
 Things happen faster if you are not up and down a fourteen foot ladder with tubes but can just hand the old ones down and get the new ones handed to you.

 One of the things the staff this month did was to take down the martin houses and clean them for the new resident insect eaters.
 These houses were built by SOWER Rick Young four years ago.
 It is good to see them still in use.